xynyx/Rose-Rocket-Scheduler/README.md

 Create, edit, and delete appointments for your drivers with this handy tool.

+Generate and download a CSV file with a count of the current driver's various dispatches with a specific year and interval between days.

 https://roserocket-driver-scheduler.herokuapp.com/

 - Note -> Heroku does not allow files to be downloaded and saved locally; please install project to see the "Download Schedule" button work correctly